 These are jacks on the rear of a CD receiver that allow you to use a standard RCA patch cable to add an external amp.
 Some receivers have two sets, which help if you plan to add a 4-channel amp or a second 2-channel amp.
 Some receivers have three sets, one of which is usually intended to be used for a subwoofer amp.

-Besides playing your musical sources (CD, radio, etc), the receiver has another big job: sending the audio signal to your speakers.
+Besides playing your musical sources (CD, radio, streaming audio, etc), the receiver has another big job: sending the audio signal to your speakers.
 Most receivers have built-in amplifiers, and can power speakers directly.
 Many receivers have pre-amp outputs, too — these send signals to an external amplifier, which boosts the signal before sending it to the speakers.
-For more information, see our receiver articles.

 Root Mean Square (RMS) power refers to the amount of continuous power, measured in watts, that an amplifier produces.
 The higher the RMS figure, the louder and cleaner your music sounds.